-At the Board meeting at which staff will recommend that the Board take action on this proposal, staff will recommend that the Board approve an expenditure of \$145,640.00 from funds available to the Board under section 37-60-123.7, C.R.S.
+Staff is recommending that the Board take action on this proposal, staff will recommend that the Board approve an expenditure of \$145,640.00 from funds available to the Board under section 37-60-123.7, C.R.S.
 (2013) to purchase the Grant of Flow Restoration Use.
 Information required by the CWCB's Financial Policy 19, which the CWCB revised in March 2014, for consideration of such a request is set forth below.